What Is Collaborative Law?

 We Can Help

-At Attorney Randy Mora, we can help you determine if collaborative divorce is right for you.
+At Law Office of Randy Mora, PLLC, we can help you determine if collaborative divorce is right for you.
 A client-oriented family law attorney, Mr. Mora tailors his representation according to the needs of his clients.
 That means our office will listen to your story and goals, and then work with you to create a legal strategy that works for you and your family.

 An award-winning attorney, including being named to the Top 40 Under 40 by The National Advocates in 2016 and 2017, Mr. Mora has the knowledge and skill to help you navigate divorce in a way that is appropriate for you.